tschoffelen/php-pkpass/readme.md

 # PHP PKPass class for iOS 6 Passbook
 This class provides the functionality to create an Pass for Passbook in Apple's iOS 6 on-the-fly.
 It creates, signs and packages the Pass as a .pkpass file according to Apple's documentation.

+Please also take a look at [my repository PHP-Passkit](https://github.com/tschoffelen/PHP-Passkit), which includes the PKTemplate and PKValidate classes, to easily manage templates and validate pass files.

 ## Requirements
 * PHP 5
 * Access to OpenSSL and Zip via PHP's exec()